THE STORY OF FRANKLY ALPACAS

 Frankly Alpacas is the result of years of dreaming about a life in the countryside, working with animals, getting away from the hussle and bustle of the modern world and giving something back to society.

 On Boxing Day 2020, whilst partaking in another alpaca experience, John asked Natalie if she felt we could run an alpaca farm ourselves.
-After considering our future in the wake of the pandemic, despite successful careers, we decided to fully commit and develop a business based around our love of animals, so we could bring that same sense of relaxation and tranquility that we experience when we spend time with alpacas to other people.
+After considering our future in the wake of the events of 2020, we decided to fully commit and develop our own alpaca business, so we could bring that same sense of relaxation and tranquillity that we experienced when we spend time with alpacas to other people.

-In 2021 we bought our first alpaca, a white female huacaya alapaca named Stala, from Toft Alpacas near Rugby.
+So, in 2021 we bought our first alpaca, a white female huacaya alapaca named Stala, from Toft Alpacas near Rugby.
 Under the guidance of the ever helpful and kind Rob and Shirley Bettinson, we began to get an understanding of what was involved in keeping alpacas and how to work with them effectively.
 We thought we'd spend a couple of years doing research and learning the ropes, with a view to opening our own farm in a few year's time.
 We had a working timeline of at least 5 years.
 It seemed so far from where we were at the time.

 Circumstances, or fate if you like, had other ideas!

-In the Autumn of 2021, we met James Armitage at Mad House Farm, set in the gorgeous surroundings of the Willey Estate near Bridgnorth in Shropshire.
-He had a beautiful herd of alpacas and had been providing much-loved Paca Picnics and Treks for a couple of years, but he was looking to fulfill some new dreams in pastures new.
+In the Autumn of 2021, thanks to serendipity, we were offered the opportunity to take on a farm in the gorgeous surroundings of the Willey Estate near Bridgnorth in Shropshire.
+The previous occupant had a beautiful herd of alpacas and had been providing much-loved picnics with them for a couple of years, but was looking to fulfill some new dreams in pastures new.
 We couldn't believe the coincidence.
 Opportunity seemed to knock!
 We couldn't resist.